 Get started: try Pomelo Pay for free!

 One of the advantages of online food ordering for customers is that it ensures prices are accurate and there’s less room for error when it’s time to settle the bill.

 That’s because customers need to physically pick an item on a menu with a corresponding price, ensuring the correct amount will always be paid.

 According to a recent study, a personalised digital experience is also a good way to encourage customers to keep coming back.
-Out of 1000 customers surveyed, 50% said they would switch brands that give them a poor online experience, and 73% expected online personalisation.
+Out of 1000 customers surveyed, 50% said they would switch brands that give them a poor online experience, whilst 73% expected online personalisation.